Braxxian/The-Auld-Pub/README.md

 ### Credits

 Thanks to:

+Livetrad.com for alllowing youtube to embed a clip of 'Dervish' playing live, which was used in the music section

 My code institute mentor, Oluwafemi Medale, for his support and suggestions.

 Julia Wagner for posting her readme on Slack, which as a first time writer of a readme, proved most helpful as a template for mine.